hamiltont/clasp/README.md

                                (default = 172.30.0.153)
   -l, --local                  Indicates that you are running Clasp on only one
                                computer, instead of the (more typical) distribute system.
-If ip, pool, or user were not explicitely provided, this wil update them. --ip will become 127.0.0.1, user will be the current user, pool to be 127.0.0.1.
+If ip, pool, or user were not explicitly provided, this will update them. --ip will become 127.0.0.1, user will be the current user, pool to be 127.0.0.1.
 Currently forces emulators to run in non-headless mode